segloser/hardening-tests/README.md

 The two only versions tested are: Ubuntu 18.04 and 20.04.

 <li>Must be run as root</li>
-<li>Change the Wazuh Manager Default IP when required or manually later on</li>
+<li>Change the Wazuh Manager Default IP when required, manually later on or directly in the script before launching it.</li>
-<li>AIDE installation is disabled by default, since Wazuh offers integrity check by default</li>
+<li>AIDE installation is disabled by default, since Wazuh offers integrity check by default.</li>
 <li>Many network and partitioning configuration settings are not implemented.
 Add it yourself according to your environment needs.</li>

 It is for a very specific environment, so this script will not be useful for general purposes.